 The experiential courses, in the form of field practice assignments, are an integral part of the Criminal Justice programs.
 You must successfully complete one field practicum in your second year in the program if you are enrolled in the Criminal Justice diploma program; or one in your second year and another in your fourth year if they are pursuing a Bachelor of Arts (Criminal Justice) degree.

 While in the field, you will create some goals and activities with your supervisor.
 At the end of your practicum, you and your supervisor will fill out a final evaluation form.

 Challenging a practicum

 During their time of study for the B.A. degree, you may only challenge one practicum.
 Keep in mind that credit can only be given where there is sufficient evidence to show that you have had a previous experience that is equivalent to (or better than) successful participation in the UFV course.

-Consideration to applications for challenge will be given in cases where you have typically completed at least the equivalent of six months of full-time employment in a criminal justice setting with a government agency or with a recognized private social agency.
+Consideration to applications for challenge will be given in cases where you have typically completed at least the equivalent of eighteen months of full-time employment in a criminal justice setting with a government agency or with a recognized private social agency.
 To challenge a placement, contact the Career Development Coordinator and discuss the details of previous work prior to filling out the paperwork.

 After an initial discussion with the Career Development Coordinator, if you still wish to challenge the practicum, fill out the application to challenge form Please also present a final evaluation form completed by an immediate supervisor (or another similar evaluation form which may be approved by the Career Development Coordinator).